 kinetic energy.
 Powered by a scramjet, the DF-ZF can perform extreme evasive maneuvers to avoid enemy missile defense, unlike ballistic missiles that generally follow a predictable trajectory.
-Chinese commentators have stressed that the DF-ZF only will have conventional armament, but its nearest relative, the Russian Avangard HGV, carries a two-megaton warhead.
-The DF-ZF also has an antiship variant undergoing testing.
-Sixteen DF-17s appeared at the seventieth anniversary of the PRC military parade in 2019.
+Chinese commentators have stressed that the DF-ZF only will have conventional armament, but its nearest relative, the Russian Avangard HGV, carries a two-megaton warhead.38 The DF-ZF also has an antiship variant undergoing testing.39 Sixteen DF-17s appeared at the seventieth anniversary of the PRC military parade in 2019.40

 DF-21/CSS-5.
 China's first road-mobile, solid-fueled missile, the DF-21, is a medium-range ballistic missile with four subvariants: the DF-21A, the DF-21C, the DF-21D, and the DF-21E.
 The DF-21 has conventional and nuclear variants, with the nuclear variants, DF-21A and DF-21E, equipped with a 250-kiloton warhead, and there may also be an electromagnetic pulse warhead for the DF-21A.
-The DF-21C is the conventional variant and is primarily deployed against India.
+41 The DF-21C is the conventional variant and is primarily deployed against India.
 The DF-21D is designed as a "carrier-killer" with greatly increased accuracy.
-As of 2020, there are approximately forty nuclear-equipped DF-21A and DF-21E missiles and slightly more conventionally armed DF-21Cs and DF-21Ds.
+42 As of 2020, there are approximately forty nuclear-equipped DF-21A and DF-21E missiles and slightly more conventionally armed DF-21Cs and DF-21Ds.
+43

-Both the DF-21 and DF-26 (and possibly the DF-17) are worrying, because as both have confirmed conventional and nuclear variants, there is significant ambiguity when one is launched as to what type of incredibly difficult and could lead to unwarranted escalation and/or tragedy.
+Both the DF-21 and DF-26 (and possibly the DF-17) are worrying, because as both have confirmed conventional and nuclear variants, there is significant ambiguity when one is launched as to what type of incredibly difficult and could lead to unwarranted escalation and/or tragedy.44

 DF-26.
 Another road-mobile, solid-fueled IRBM, the DF-26 is another dual-capable missile with both conventional and nuclear variants.
-With a range of about four thousand kilometers, the DF-26 is just shy of classification as an ICBM and will carry a similar 250-kiloton warhead to the DF-21.
+With a range of about four thousand meters, the DF-26 is just shy of classification as an ICBM and will carry a similar 250-kiloton warhead to the DF-21.
 The DF-26 will likely supplant the older DF-3, with a similar range profile but greatly increased accuracy, deployment time, and the potential benefits of a dual-capable system.
 There are roughly one hundred launchers and as many missiles for the DF-26, though the ratio of nuclear to conventional is not known.

 DF-31/CSS-10.
 The DF-31 is a silo-based or roadand rail-mobile, solid-fueled ICBM.
 It is the most common ICBM in the PLARF arsenal.
 The ICBMs are solely nuclear-armed, with either a 250-kiloton or a one-megaton warhead.
 The CEP for the DF-31 is around three hundred meters, though the Chinese claim greater accuracy.
 The subvariants are the DF-31A and the DF-31AG (sometimes called the DF-31B), both of which add MIRV capability with three-to-five twenty- to 150-kiloton warheads each.
 The PLARF currently possesses six DF-31 launchers, thirty-six DF-31A launchers, and thirty-six DF-31AG launchers for a total of seventy-eight missiles.
+The PLARF currently possesses are presented to the present the presented that the presented the presented that the presented the presented that the pres